artemklevtsov/RGA/README.md

 * `segment` - segments that will be used when retrieving data.
 * `start.index` - index of the first returned result (line number).
 * `max.results` - maximum number of fields (rows) of the returned results.

-The following arguments:`profile.id`, `start.date`, `end.date` and `metrics` are mandatory.
-Notice that all arguments must be a character strings of unit length.
-The exception is `profile.id` which can be as a character string, as the number.

-Besides, function `get_report` supports the following arguments:

-* `type` - type of report: "ga" - basic report (core report) and "mcf" - report of multichannel sequences (multi-channel funnels).
-* `query` - object of class `GAQuery` which contains the query parameters.
-Can be obtained using the `set_query` function.
 * `token` - object of class `Token2.0` which contains data about the token of access.
 Can be obtained using the `authorize` function.
-* `batch` - logical argument which includes a mode of batch processing of queries.
-It is required if the number of fields (rows) exceeds 10000 (restriction Google).
 * `messages` - logical argument which includes displaying of additional messages during the data request.

-Notice, if you use the metrics (metrics) and measurements (dimensions) of the report of multichannel sequences, for instance, "mcf:totalConversions", then the argument `type` should be set value "mcf".
+The following arguments:`profile.id`, `start.date`, `end.date` and `metrics` are mandatory.
+Notice that all arguments must be a character strings of unit length.
+The exception is `profile.id` which can be as a character string, as the numeric.

 Example of data obtaining for the last 30 days: